Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hereditary Graph Properties

-Next, we investigate the computational complexity of \PML for \emph{hereditary} properties $\Pi$.
-Many natural graph properties fall into this category.
-The single-layer case has been studied by Lewis and Yannakakis~\cite{lewis1980node} as well as Khot and Raman~\cite{KR02}, the latter studied the parameterized complexity of the subgraph detection for hereditary properties.
-We generalize their results to the multi-layer case. \begin{prop} If $\Pi$ is a hereditary graph property, then the following statements are true. \begin{compactenum} \item If $\Pi$ excludes at least one complete graph and at least one edgeless graph, then \PML is solvable in polynomial time. \item If $\Pi$ includes all complete graphs and all edgeless graphs, then \PML is \NP-hard and \FPT when parameterized by $k$ and $\ell$ combined. \item If $\Pi$ includes either all complete graphs or all edgeless graphs, then \PML is \NP-hard and \W{1}-hard when parameterized by $k$ for all $\ell$. \end{compactenum} \end{prop} Note that every hereditary graph property falls into one of the three cases of \autoref{thm:hereditary}. \begin{proof} In this proof we utilize the concept of Ramsey numbers.
-Herein, Ramsey number $R(p, q)$ states the minimum number of vertices such that any graph with said number of vertices has either a clique of size $p$ or an independent set of size $q$.
-It is well-known that $R(p, q) \leq {p+q-2 \choose q-1}$.
+The single-layer case has been studied by \citet{lewis1980node} as well as \citet{KR02}; the latter studied the parameterized complexity of the subgraph detection problem for hereditary properties. \citet{CY14} studied this problem on two layers with disjoint edge sets (see their Theorem~6) and for multiple layers when layers cannot be deleted (in their Theorem~7).
+We generalize below the mentioned results to the multi-layer case where layers can be deleted.
+This allows us to classify all hereditary graph properties $\Pi$ by the parameterized complexity of the corresponding \PML problem. \begin{prop}[Complete classification of hereditary graph properties] If $\Pi$ is a hereditary graph property, then the following statements are true. \begin{compactenum} \item If $\Pi$ excludes at least one complete graph and at least one edgeless graph, then \PML is solvable in polynomial time. \item If $\Pi$ includes all complete graphs and all edgeless graphs, then \PML is \NP-hard and \FPT when parameterized by the combined parameter number~$k$ of vertices to select and number~$\ell$ of layers to select. \item If $\Pi$ includes either all complete graphs or all edgeless graphs (but not both), then \PML is \NP-hard and \W{1}-hard when parameterized by the number~$k$ of vertices to select for all numbers~$\ell$ of layers to select. \end{compactenum} \end{prop} \begin{proof} We utilize the concept of \emph{Ramsey numbers}.
+The Ramsey number $R(p, q)$ is the minimum number~$x$ such that every graph with~$x$ vertices has either a clique of size $p$ or an independent set of size $q$.
+It is well-known that $R(p, q) \leq {p+q-2 \choose q-1}$~\cite{Jukna11}.
 We give separate proofs for all three statements in the theorem.
-Note that for the second and third case, \NP-hardness in the single-layer case was shown by Lewis and Yannakakis~\cite{lewis1980node}. \begin{compactenum} \item Let $p, q$ be the sizes of the smallest excluded complete and edgeless graph, respectively.
-Note that any graph on at least $R(p, q)$ vertices contains either a clique of size $p$ or an independent set of size $q$ and hence is not included in $\Pi$.
-Therefore there are only finitely many graphs that have property $\Pi$.
-Furthermore we have that if $k \geq R(p, q)$, we face a no-instance.
+Note that for the second and third statement, \NP-hardness even in the single-layer case was shown by \citet{lewis1980node}.

+\proofparagraph{Statement 1.} Let $p, q$ be the sizes of the smallest excluded complete and edgeless graph, respectively.
+Note that any graph on at least $R(p, q)$ vertices contains either a clique of size~$p$ or an independent set of size $q$ and hence is not included in $\Pi$.
+Hence, there are only finitely many graphs that have property $\Pi$.
+Furthermore, if $k \geq R(p, q)$, then we face a no-instance.